bbauska/W3Cx-1of5-CSS.0x/README.md

 </details>

 There are other methods that are more advanced that save you from loading the entire page.
-One technique under development to make scrolling easier and more accurate is a module called \"[CSS Scroll Snap](https://www.w3.org/TR/css-scroll-snap-1/)\".
+One technique under development to make scrolling easier and more accurate is a module called &ldquo;[CSS Scroll Snap](https://www.w3.org/TR/css-scroll-snap-1/)&rdquo;.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-5-4">5.5.4 New layout techniques (optional)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->